 Climate change mitigation, the recycling target and energy efficiency have many synergies, but compromises must also be made between conflicting objectives to keep the environmental and social impacts under control.
 A key question in EU-level decision-making is which part of waste can be recycled with sufficient quality and to what extent the use of carbon dioxide from waste incineration and its further processed products can be considered sustainably produced.

-Vantaa Energy's goal is to promote the sustainable circulation of coal and materials
+Vantaa Energy's goal is to promote the sustainable circulation of carbon and materials

 Vantaa Energy, which aims to become a carbon-negative energy company by 2030 by means of circular economy, is working with VTT and other partners to find solutions to enable a sustainable carbon cycle in the society.
 For example, all valuable components in a bag of mixed waste should be recycled so that only the truly non-recyclable waste ends up incinerated in energy production.
 This would both improve the material and resource efficiency of waste recycling and contribute to climate objectives by reducing the need for energy recovery from waste.
 In addition to separate collection, there is a need for additional plant-based sorting, as highlighted by VTT’s analysis, for example, but the incineration of non-recyclable waste and carbon dioxide capture also have a role to play.